dev-rome/Little-Lemon-restaurant/README.md

 # Little Lemon Restaurant

 Final capstone project for Meta Front-end developer program on Coursera, which contains a detailed and responsive website with table-booking functionality built using Next.js.
-This site is not fully f
+This site is not fully functional.

 ## Screenshots
 ![little-lemon-landing](/public/images/little-lemon.png)